dock108/law-and-order/docs/templates.md

 ### Customizing Document Processing

 For advanced customization of how Markdown is processed for PDF generation, you can modify the `processMarkdownForPDF` function in `src/lib/templates.ts`.
+Changes to PDF layout (margins, fonts) should be made where `pdf-lib` is used (e.g., in the document generation API routes).

+## Task Templates

+In addition to document templates, the application uses **Task Templates** to automatically generate workflow tasks for new clients.

+- **Location**: `src/assets/task-templates/`
+- **Format**: Markdown (`.md`)
+- **Purpose**: Define standard task lists for different intake scenarios.

+See the [Task Management Guide](task-management.md) for details on creating and using task templates.

 ## Example Templates